 Started diging the hole for the tower base in April.When I had dug about five feet deep I hit water.
 The hole started to cave and it was becoming impossible for me to dig any deeper.
 My neighbor had a small digger with a very small shovel.
 He came over with a bigger shovel.
 As he dug he hit the side walls and the hole got a lot wider.It became necessary to build a concrete form, which I made with 4'x8' Oriented Strand Board and 2"x4" lumber.
 Although the 2"x4" lumber reinforced the box shape, it was too weak to hold the heavy concrete.
 More timbers were wedge into place.
 Troy (used the digger) along with my crew of friends to back fill around the box as the concrete was poured.

 Troy using his Digger, Placing the form in the hole, Ground water in bottom, My son Michael leveling Tower

-Myself &son Michael, Painter tape & cardboard shield kept cement and backfill dirt off tower and concrete was poured.
+Myself &son Michael, added Painter's tape & cardboard.
+This shield kept cement and backfill dirt off tower as concrete was poured.

 Pour and backfill.
 As concrete was poured in water flowed out everywhere!
 The last pic shows concrete and dirt cleaned off the tower.